Finxit-IT-Solutions/finxit-blog/content/posts/2025-03-04-the-new-XML-based-dotnet-solution-file.md

 ```
 ## Prerequisites

-First, you need at least version `9.0.200` .NET SDK.
+First, you need at least version `9.0.200` of the .NET SDK.
 It isn't specifically mentioned in any release notes yet, but it was part of the [`9.0.200-preview` release notes](https://github.com/dotnet/core/blob/main/release-notes/9.0/9.0.0/9.0.200-preview.md).
 And that's it, the `dotnet` command now supports `slnx` solution files.

 What's that, you want support in your favourite IDE?
 Oh okay.